EDang22/Haskell_Blog/Getting_into_Haskell.md

 * Once ghci has been launched, load the file.
 After executing the console should print "Hello World".

-* To learn more about functions and data types, refer to DataTypesinHaskell.md
+* To learn more about functions and data types, refer to FunctionsinHaskell.md and TypesinHaskell.md.

 ## Working with BNFC